Massachusetts Small Business Loans & Grants

 Although Massachusetts small business loans, startup grants, and outside investors from local sources may be helpful, there are other options for finding the right financing solutions.

 Several online lenders offer funding to qualified small businesses around the country, including those located in Massachusetts.
-Here are a few of our favorites.
+Here are a few options.

 Fundbox is an online lender offering invoice financing to qualified small businesses.
 Invoicing financing requires you to sell outstanding invoices in exchange for a lump sum payment, and then repay the amount through the collection of those invoices over 30 – 90 days.